Nuclear Development in the United Kingdom

 One of the greatest achievement's of these early years of the UKAEA was marked in October 1956 with opening by Queen Elizabeth II of the world's first commercial nuclear power station at Calder Hall.
 The reactor was the first of eight small prototype Magnox units to be built at Calder Hall and Chapelcross (in southwest Scotland).
-Although Magnox reactors were initially dual-purposed, combining power generation with plutonium production for military purposes, the latter function was eventually taken over by other facilities at Windscale.
-They use natural uranium metal fuel, have a graphite moderator and are cooled with carbon dioxide.
+Although Magnox reactors were initially dual-purposed, combining power generation with plutonium production for military purposes, the latter function from 1964 was confined to other facilities at Windscale.
+There were previously two fuel changes per year with burn-up about 400-600 MWd/t.
+They used natural uranium metal fuel, had a graphite moderator and were cooled with carbon dioxide.
 Magnox fuel is so called because of its magnesium alloy cladding, and the chemical reactivity of this means that the fuel cannot be stored indefinitely but must be reprocessed.

 Subsequent Magnox units were progressively scaled up tenfold and optimised for continuous electricity production.
 The thermal efficiency was initially very low – 22% for the first single-use ones and this rose to 28% for the later ones of the 26 built in UK.
 Two were sold to Japan and Italy, and similar units were built in Francee.

 |Calder Hall 4